AlbertSV/Yandex_Praktikum_Projects/Project_Clients_solvency/README.md

-## Исследование надёжности заёмщиков
+## Research of Borrower Reliability
-**Задача**
+**Task**

-Заказчик — кредитный отдел банка. Нужно разобраться, влияет ли семейное положение и количество детей клиента на факт погашения кредита в срок.
+The customer is the credit department of the bank.
+It is necessary to find out whether the marital status and the number of children of the client affect the fact of repaying the loan on time.

-Провести предобработку данных. Выявить влияние отдельных факторов на погашение кредита.
+Perform data preprocessing.
+Identify the influence of individual factors on loan repayment.

-**Данные**
+**Data**

-Входные данные от банка — статистика о платёжеспособности клиентов.
+Input data from the bank - statistics on the solvency of customers.

-*Структура данных:*
+*Data Structure:*

-- *children* — количество детей в семье
+- *children* — amount of children in family
-- *days_employed* — общий трудовой стаж в днях
+- *days_employed* — total work experience in days
-- *dob_years* — возраст клиента в годах
+- *dob_years* — clients age in years
-- *education* — уровень образования клиента
+- *education* — clients level education
-- *education_id* — идентификатор уровня образования
+- *education_id* — education level identification
-- *family_status* - семейное положение
+- *family_status* - marital status
-- *family_status_id* - идентификатор семейного положения
+- *family_status_id* - matital status identification
-- *gender* - пол клиента
+- *gender* - clients gender
-- *income_type* - тип занятости
+- *income_type* - type of employment
-- *debt* - имел ли задолженность по возврату кредитов
+- *debt* - did you have any loan repayment arrears?
-- *total_income* - доход в месяц
+- *total_income* - income per month
-- *purpose* - цель получения кредита
+- *purpose* - purpose of the loan

-**Использованные библиотеки**
+**Libraries used:**

 - *pandas*
 - *pymystem3*